High-Functioning Autism: The Symptoms & What It Means

 - Body language.
 A behavior technician could coach the client on how to make direct eye contact or shake hands, or they can explain why these steps aren’t ideal in certain situations.

-Therapy sessions like these can take place in the home, in the classroom, or out in public spaces.
+An ABA therapy session for someone with high-functioning autism can take place in the home, in the classroom, or out in public spaces.
 The lessons last long after a session ends, as clients can practice what they have learned between sessions.

 Unfortunately, many people with high-functioning autism just don’t get this type of help.
 Researchers say it’s much more common for people like this to get medications rather than therapy.